FimasDevelopment/IndexCertificate/README.md

 #Sample Case

-Emission of an index certificate for the DAX (Deutsche Aktienindex)
+Issuance of an index certificate for the DAX (Deutscher Aktienindex)

-The emitter (bank xy) issues an index certificate with an endless lifespan.
+The issuer (bank xy) issues an index certificate with an endless lifespan.
 The mentioned index certificate represents the performance of the DAX over a period of time.

 **After the Contract has been created respectively issued the certificate have to be initialized with the following values by using the contract functions initialize contract.**

  - Index name or abbreviation **(uName) – DAX**

- - Strike price on the emission day **(iStrike) – 10302,46**
+ - Strike price on the issuance day **(iStrike) – 10302,46**

  - Strike price on the validation day multiplied by exchange ratio **(cPremium) – 10302,46 * 0,01 = 103,46**